How To Recover Faster From Workouts In Your 40s: Science-Based Strategies

 Why Recovery Matters More After 40

 As we age, our bodies don’t bounce back from workouts as quickly as they once did.
 We often experience increased muscle soreness, joint stiffness, and prolonged recovery times.
-But that doesn’t mean you should train less—rather, you need to prioritize recovery.
+But that doesn’t mean you should train less—rather, it means you need to prioritize recovery.
 Prioritizing effective recovery strategies will keep you strong, pain-free, and consistent in your workouts.
-You should recover as hard as you train.
+Remember, you should recover as hard as you train.

 1. Prioritize Quality Sleep